McGrath Foundation: History

 The McGrath Foundation was created after Jane McGrath was diagnosed with breast cancer, and the mission of the foundation was based on her experiences with her nurses at that time.

-Since 2005, the McGrath Foundation has placed 233 McGrath Breast Cancer Nurses in communities across Australia, and has supported over 143,000 families.
+Since 2005, the McGrath Foundation has placed 302 McGrath Cancer Cancer Nurses in communities across Australia, and has supported over 161,000 families.

 The majority of all McGrath Breast Care Nurses are in rural and regional areas.
 People experiencing breast cancer can directly contact their nearest McGrath Breast Care Nurse, whose support is then provided completely free of charge.
-The McGrath Foundation needs to raise approximately $420,000 to place each McGrath Breast Care Nurse in the community for a three-year period.
+The McGrath Foundation needs to raise approximately $350,000 to place each McGrath Breast Care Nurse in the community for a three-year period.

 In 2008, the Australian Government pledged $12.6 million to the McGrath Foundation to fund McGrath Breast Care Nurses in 44 communities through to June 2013.
 This commitment was furthered in 2013 with the announcement of a $18.5 million grant to continue funding 44 existing McGrath Breast Care Nurses in communities nationally as well as the placement of up to an additional 10 full-time equivalent McGrath Breast Care Nurse positions.
 This was extended for a further four years, in November 2016, confirming the positions of 57 Government-funded McGrath Breast Care Nurses until 2021.

-Breast Care Nurses and Qualifications

-The first goal of the McGrath Foundation is to place specialist McGrath Breast Care Nurses wherever they are needed in Australia.

-McGrath Breast Care Nurses are highly qualified nurses specifically train to supported families experiencing breast cancer.
-The role of a McGrath Breast Care Nurse is varied and broad.
-From the time of diagnosis through to referrals and follow up, McGrath Breast Care Nurses play an important role in the psychosocial, emotional and physical wellbeing of patients and their families.

-The first tertiary-based distance education program for breast care nurses was pioneered by La Trobe University in partnership with Cancer Council Victoria in 1997.

-McGrath Breast Care Nurses usually have a background in oncology, breast care or women's health and sometimes even psychology.
-They also require a postgraduate qualification in breast care nursing or cancer nursing, which can be studied at the Australian College of Nursing and La Trobe University.
-The McGrath Foundation offers four annual scholarships through the Australian College of Nursing.
+Due to a live baiting scandal, in 2015 the McGrath Foundation suspended its relationship with Greyhound Racing Victoria.
+It had previously received $400,000 through the ‘‘go the pink dog’’ campaign.

+Jane McGrath's daughter Holly, who was six when her mother died, works as a clinical trial administrative officer at the Peter MacCallum Cancer Centre in Victoria.

+In 2019, the second day of the Lord's Test in England benefitted the Ruth Strauss Foundation in much the same way that the third day of the Sydney Test benefits the McGrath Foundation.
+English cricketer Andrew Strauss, who played in a Pink Test while captaining England's successful 2010-11 Ashes campaign, was widowed when his wife Ruth died from a rare form of lung cancer in 2018.
+Strauss had been in regular discussion with Glenn McGrath about the day.